CryMeSomeCrypto/scripts/EarnzCoin-TESTING/README.md

 c.
 Next we will add txhash  and outputindex

 	i.
-[Txhash] Go to the debug console again, type ìmasternode outputsî and press enter
+[Txhash] Go to the debug console again, type ‚Äúmasternode outputs‚Äù and press enter

-	ii.	[outputindex] If you send the coins in one transaction the ìtxhashî will be the same.
+	ii.	[outputindex] If you send the coins in one transaction the ‚Äútxhash‚Äù will be the same.
 If you add a masternode later, another tuple will be added.
 So every masternode has a unique pair of txhash and outputindex

 	iii.
-Copy the information to the config file (Make sure you donít forget the index!)
+Copy the information to the config file (Make sure you don‚Äôt forget the index!)

 5. Save the file and restart the wallet.